DynamicaLab/DynamicaLab.github.io/_posts/news/2023-05-15-summer-intern.md

 type: "post"
 ---

-Anne-Sophie Roy has joined the group as summer intern.
+Anne-Sophie Roy has joined the group as a summer intern.
 She will work in close collaboration with [Pierre Marquet’s lab]( https://www.labrnp.ca/) on the [NCADD project]( https://www.neuro-cervo.org/).
 Welcome to the team!